About Me

 Academic Background

 I hold a Bachelor of Applied Science in Mechatronic Systems Engineering (MSE) from Simon Fraser University (SFU).
-My academic journey continues at SFU, where I am pursuing a Master of Applied Science in MSE within the NeuroSpine Lab.
-During my studies, I was awarded the NSERC CGS-M Scholarship, recognizing my potential to contribute to the field meaningfully.
+I then completed my Master of Applied Science in Mechatronic Systems Engineering at SFU’s NeuroSpine Lab, where I was awarded the NSERC CGS-M Scholarship.

 Professional Journey